Table of Contents

 - -jpatternList

-- Check in or import only files whose base name matches patternList.
+- List only files whose name (or path) matches patternList.
+PatternList

-symbol.
-Each pattern is a shell wild card pattern as follows:
+pattern can contain shell wild cards as follows:

 ? - match any one character